projectcalico/calico/master/security/adopt-zero-trust.md

 - Deliberate or accidental misconfiguration can route sensitive traffic over untrusted networks, like the public Internet.
 - Other endpoints on a “trusted” network may be compromised: your application may share a network with thousands of other servers, tens of thousands of other containers, thousands of personal laptops, phones, etc.

 Major breaches typically start as a minor compromise of as little as a single component, but attackers then use the network to move laterally toward high value targets: your company’s or customers’ data.
-In a zone or perimeter model, attackers can move freely inside the perimeter or zone once they have compromised a single endpoint.
+In a zone or perimeter model, attackers can move freely inside the perimeter or zone after they have compromised a single endpoint.
 A Zero Trust Network is resilient to this threat because it enforces strong, cryptographic authentication and access control on each and every network connection.

 #### Requirements of a Zero Trust Network